All Episodes

 He knows he's basically got an ally.

-He tells Medvedev, Obama does tell Vlad to just be flexible until I win re-election, and then I'll really start downgrading a nuclear capability in the United States, and he can follow suit like I know he wants to do.
+He tells Medvedev, Obama goes, Tell Vlad to just be flexible until I win re-election, and then I'll really start downgrading nuclear capability in the United States, and he can follow suit like I know he wants to do.

 You want me to read it?

-Number two, the Russian Federation, the United Kingdom of Great Britain and Northern Ireland, the United States of America reaffirm their obligation to refrain from the threat or use of force against the territorial integrity or political independence of Ukraine.
+Number two, the Russian Federation, the United Kingdom Of Great Britain And Northern Ireland, the United States Of America reaffirmed their obligation to refrain from the threat or use of force against the territorial integrity or political independence of Ukraine, and that none of their weapons will ever be used against Ukraine,

-The Russian Federation, the United Kingdom of Great Britain and Northern Ireland, and the United States of America reaffirmed their commitment to Ukraine in accordance with the principles of the final act of the Conference on Security and Cooperation in Europe to refrain from economic coercion designed to subordinate to their own interest the exercise by Ukraine of the rights inherent in its sovereignty and
+Number three, the Russian Federation, the United Kingdom of Great Britain and Northern Ireland and the United States of America reaffirmed their commitment to Ukraine in accordance with the principles of the final act of the Conference on Security and Cooperation in Europe to refrain from economic coercion designed to subordinate to their own interest the exercise by Ukraine of the rights inherent in its sovereignty.

 thus to secure advantages of any kind.

-And I've got the signatories that was signed by Boris Yeltsin, the originally.
+And I've got the signatories that were signed by Boris Yeltsin, the originally.

 That's the original.